jlk/readme/README.md

 I read situations and people well, so if I sense it may bother someone or may be inappropriate, I'll tone it down.
 This is important, because the underlying sentiment is I'm almost never looking to offend or hurt someone.
 If I say something that offends, I apologize in advance.
 If you have the courage to tell me (I know this can be hard) I'll go to significant lengths to apologize, try to explain myself, and ensure it doesn't happen again.

 I'm a security guy at heart.
 I take concepts of trust, secrecy and privacy very seriously.
-This means I might always be able to tell the real reason I'm doing something or looking for help.
+This means I might not always be able to tell the real reason I'm doing something or looking for help.
 When possible I'll "read you in."
 Please trust that when this happens I'm actively balancing giving enough information to execute on something, while trying to minimize exposure to something sensitive.

 I maybe shouldn't write this, but I will: As a seasoned security person, you can presume that if you betray my trust, I will learn about it at some point.
 My reaction will be quiet disappointment.
 You will probably not learn of my knowledge, but I will remember.